← Blog

 CybersquattingUDRPLegalBrand Protection

-• Cybersquatting is about bad-faith registration and use, not only lexical similarity.
+• Cybersquatting turns on bad-faith registration and use, not lexical similarity alone.

 • UDRP is strongest when the evidence shows a coherent pattern of abuse.